magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## Extend the coverage

-If you consider that all `valip` functions/predicates receive strings as arguments to be evaluates, we already have the hint to extend the current `valip` test assertions to cover and fix the `nil` corners cases in the corresponding source code: just wrap any string argument within a `str` function.
+If you consider that all `valip` functions/predicates receive strings as arguments to be evaluated, we already have a hint to extend the current `valip` test assertions to cover and fix the `nil` corner cases in the corresponding source code: just wrap any string argument within a `str` function.